South Sound Nature School

 Our mission is to create a safe and healthy opportunity for young people in the south sound to experience their natural environment.
 Our goal is to effectively pass academic, social, and wilderness survival skills onto children.

 Naturalist educator Kevin “Porcupine” O’Malley has been leading and teaching educational walks with kindergarten through 8th grade home and elementary school children since 2004.
 For more information, see Porcupine's biography on the 'About' page.

 Necessary risky play helps kids develop social skills make quick judgement and find creative solutions to problems.
-Children need to learn how to manage risks on their own and as an instructor I step away letting students trust in themselves.
-The children are safe but not under pressure and can let go of adult expectation.
+Children need to learn how to manage risks on their own and as an instructor I step back letting students trust in themselves.
 This allows the child to have new and unique emotional responses of excitement, joy and enjoyment.
 Research shows students can be "to safe" which leads to a sedentary life with higher chances of developing anxiety and phobias.
 SSNS encourages girls that they are equal to their boy counterparts and get to experience the social and physical benefits that come with participating in risky play.
 We provide an engaging environment in risky play that is as safe as necessary rather than as safe as possible.

 Science and Nature Studies